-Included in the cable channels is Channel 10, WLCU which is operated by the University.
+Channels 10 and 22 are still part of the local Comcast channel line-ups.
+Channel 10 (WLCU) is owned and operated by the University.
 It provides a variety of campus programming and is a national affiliate of The Walk TV.